mossbanay/Psychology-3-4/Questions/Chapter9.md

 #### Briefly describe the three different measures of retention, with reference to examples not used in the text.

-- **Recall** involves reproduction of information stored in memory.
+- **Recall** involves reproduction of information stored in memory without retrieval cues.
-- **Recognition** involves identifying the correct piece of information around alternatives
+- **Recognition** involves identifying the correct piece of information around alternatives.
-- **Relearning** learning information again that has been previously learned and stored in LTM
+- **Relearning** learning information again that has been previously learned and stored in LTM.

 #### List the three measures of rentention in order of sensitivity

 Ascending order of sensitivity

-- Recall
+- Recall (least)
-- Recognition
+- Recognition (middle)
-- Relearning
+- Relearning (most)

 #### Choose one concept you have studied this semester and write a question requiring the recall method and a question requiring the recognition method.